It’s the Cocoa Bean, Baby

 The Cocoa Bean Baby company trademark was introduced on August 1, 1898.
 The design reflected the newness and promise of the young company.
 The cocoa bean design reminded people that all the products produced by Hershey came from one main ingredient.
 The trademark was officially registered on June 26, 1906, for “chocolate, cocoa, sweet chocolate, milk chocolate, chocolate coatings, chocolate liquors, and chocolate powder.”
 The trademark application stated the design featured “the representation of a portion of a vine bearing a broken cocoa bean, with the head, arms and shoulders of an infant projecting therefrom holding a cup in one hand.”

 Until about 1910, two versions of the Cocoa Bean Baby were used concurrently.
-Confectionery bar products featured a Baby holding a bar of chocolate.
-Cocoa and baking products products showed the baby holding a cup of cocoa.
-The Baby holding a bar was phased out after 1910.
+Confectionery bar products featured a baby holding a bar of chocolate.
+Cocoa and baking products showed the baby holding a cup of cocoa.
+The baby holding a bar was phased out after 1910.
+In 1968, the Cocoa Bean Baby was retired as the company’s official trademark when the company reorganized as Hershey Foods Corporation.

 Want to know more?
 Check out the this article to learn more about how the cocoa bean baby has been used.